Australia central bank skips a hike

 Analysts suspected recent events offshore may have added to the case for a pause.
 In a brief policy statement, RBA chief Stevens noted China had begun to rein back stimulus in its economy, global credit conditions were difficult and worries had grown over debt levels in some countries.

 China's tightening have rattled investors globally as they worried demand from the world's major growth engine could falter.
-South Korea's finance minister told reporters last week that the government needed to prepare to offset the impact of any policy moves in its biggest export market.
+South Korea's minister told reporters last week that the government needed to prepare to offset the impact of any policy moves in its biggest export market.

 “So maybe a little bit more of international concern stayed their hand and they want to see how that evolves,” said Joshua Williamson, an economist at Citi.